 - is heavy

 - happens along with dizziness or paleness

-- continues after two or three times of applying pressure for 10 minutes each
+- continues after two times of applying pressure for 10 minutes each

 - is the result of a blow to the head or a fall